nkdAgility/azure-devops-migration-tools/docs/collections/_howto/creating-iteration-and-area-maps.md

 The important bits:

-- Target ReflectedWorkItemIDFieldName is a common field that is available on the non-customisable work items
+- Target ReflectedWorkItemIdField is a common field that is available on the non-customisable work items
 - Field Map copies `Microsoft.VSTS.Build.IntegrationBuild` to `ReflectedWorkItemId` for Test Cases only
 - The query includes only the Test items that we can migrate as work items (No Suits or Plans)